 Our team of trained case managers will help you each step of your auto injury care journey.
 They will do their best to make you feel comfortable, and work with you to answer any questions that may come up.

-Our team at Integrative Physical Medicine will work with you to develop a plan that will give you the best long-term outcome possible.
-Our doctors will perform specific testing to identify your injuries and make any necessary referrals.
+Our team at Complete Care Injury Care & Rehab will meet you where you are and work with you to develop a plan to address your specific injuries.
+Our doctors will perform diagnostic testing to identify your injuries and make any necessary referrals.
 Our active approach to rehabilitation and physiotherapy helps our patients restore mobility and function while reducing pain.
 Chiropractic care is an effective form of treatment as it helps take pressure off nerves causing pain.
 This is a gentle way of removing misalignment from the spine that can be caused by auto accident injuries.

 When an individual sustains injuries from a motor vehicle crash it can cause ligament damage, disc injuries, and muscle spasms.
 These can prevent the normal range of motion of the spine, cause misalignments throughout the vertebral column, and cause a lot of pain.
 These misalignments need to be addressed via gentle hands-on manipulation or gentle low force instrument-assisted manipulation.

 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system, the nervous system, and the effects of these disorders on general health.
 Doctors of chiropractic—often referred to as DCs, chiropractors or chiropractic physicians—practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis and treatment.
 In addition to their expertise in spinal manipulation/adjustment, doctors of chiropractic have broad diagnostic skills and are also trained to recommend therapeutic and rehabilitative exercises, as well as to provide nutritional, dietary, and lifestyle counseling.